 Suppose a Pinterest user, let’s call her Jan, wants to look at vintage jewelry.
 So Jan types “vintage jewelry” into the search bar.

-As you can see, lots of secondary words pop up related to “vintage jewelry” – crafts, art, ideas, etc. Those words are all keywords and keyword phrases people are searching for related to “vintage jewelry”.
+You will see secondary words pop up related to “vintage jewelry” – crafts, art, ideas, etc. Those words are all keywords and keyword phrases people are searching for related to “vintage jewelry”.